icplayer/icplayer/addons/Connection/documentation.md

 ## Description
-// TODO UPDATE Description in langs

 The Connection module allows defining two sides of items which match one another.
-All the elements can be determined both by texts and by images.
-The activity can work either in a single connection mode where each item on the left/top matches one corresponding item on the right/bottom, or multiple connection mode where each item can be used in multiple connections.
+All items can be determined both by texts and by images.
+The activity can work either in a single connection mode where each item on first side matches one corresponding item on the second side, or multiple connection mode where each item can be used in multiple connections.
 The aim of the activity is to find all proper connections.

 It supports formatted html items (including images), styling of elements and connections.

 The module allows creating a connection activity in vertical and horizontal modes.
 This module allows to select the orientation for each layout separately.
 By default, each layout has a vertical orientation selected.

-Printable version is only in a vertical mode.
+Printable version is always in vertical mode.

 ## Properties